Update February 10, 2021: This blog has been updated to reflect current guidance about California meal and rest break laws.

 This holding will likely discourage plaintiffs’ attorneys from pursuing claims lacking the potential for penalties and attorney fee awards.
 Likewise, this holding may decrease employers’ motivation to settle meal and rest break class actions, given the diminished monetary exposure.

-Given this holding’s significance, the California Supreme Court may review the decision.
+The California Supreme Court granted review of the appellate court's decision.
+A decision by the California Supreme Court is expected in early-2021.
 Employers should continue to monitor the issue and work with employment counsel to craft meal and rest period policies and practices and ensure wage statement compliance.